tomdoyoon/tdyk9098/README.md

 My name is Tom and I am facinated by what data analytics and data science can achieve.
 I'm excited to contribute to answering a vast array of questions and providing insights through learning a variety of coding languages.

-I started on my data science journey by diving into Python in Late March / Early April of 2022 and I haven't looked back since!
+I started on my data science journey by diving into Python in Late March / Early April of 2022.

 I will use this GitHub as both a personal portfolio but also a journal to document my progress and experience through data science.